-When you first discover cross stitch, you might use anything in your stash.
-Later down the road, you learned that different needles gave you different effects on your projects.
+When you first discover cross stitch, you might try to use in your stash.
+Later down the road, you will learn that there are different needles that will give you different effects for your cross stitch project.
 Depending on the size of the needle, your floss can pull and stretch the fabric.
 If the needle is too small, the floss can get "loss" in the fabric.
 Since not all needles are created equal, let's discuss some of best out there and what to look for when starting your project.

 When it comes to your needle, size does matter.
 In the average pack of needles, you will find different sizes Your needle size is important to the way the fabric will handle the floss.
 As a good rule of thumb, these are the needle sizes you will need for aida fabric: